vinceAmstoutz/design-patterns/README.md

 ==========================
 Method
 ---------
 - Theory learned thanks to explanations, diagrams, and pseudo-code (see [credits](#credits) section).
 -  Practice in PHP to reproduce patterns in real case (**without "copy pasta programming"**).

 Goals
 ---------
-- Known the different design patterns (global functioning and pros and cons depending on the situation )
+- Known the different design patterns (global functioning and pros and cons depending on the situation).
-- Be able to reuse the most popular
+- Be able to reuse the most popular design patterns depending on the project's structure.

 Credits
 ---------